-We have all of the answers you need right here.
+The more you know about genital herpes, the better you’ll feel — and we have all the answers you need right here.

 What Is Herpes?

-Herpes, or herpes simplex, is a common virus that causes cold sores and genital herpes.
+The herpes simplex virus (HSV) is a common virus that causes cold sores and genital herpes.

-HSV-1 remains dormant in the nerve cells in your skin after your initial outbreak.
-It may lie inactive for weeks, months, or even years.
-It’s hard to predict exactly when and how the next outbreak will be triggered in the future.
+After the initial outbreak, HSV-1 remains dormant in your nerve cells until a trigger reactivates it.
+The virus may lie inactive for weeks, months, or even years, though there is no cure.
+It’s hard to predict exactly when and how a person’s next oral herpes outbreak will occur.

-The herpes simplex virus type 2, most commonly known as genital herpes, is a sexually transmitted infection without a known cure.
-The most common sign of genital herpes is the development of blisters around the genital area.
-Herpes simplex blisters are often itchy and painful.
+Genital herpes is a sexually transmitted infection without a known cure.
+The most common sign of genital herpes is the development of blisters around the genital area, such as the groin, rectum, or upper thighs.
+Herpes blisters are often itchy and can be painful.

 What Does Herpes Look Like?

-Genital herpes, on the other hand, emerge as small red bumps and white blisters grouped closely together on, around, or inside the genital region.
-These blisters may appear days or weeks after your first exposure to the virus and last two to six weeks.
+Genital herpes, on the other hand, produces small red bumps and white blisters grouped closely together on, around, or inside the genital region.
+These blisters may appear days or weeks after your first exposure to the virus and may last two to six weeks.

 You may notice tingling, itching, or burning as genital herpes blisters develop.
-These sores become very painful, fill up with pus, and then eventually burst, dry out, and scab over.
+These sores become very painful, fill with fluid, then burst, dry out, and scab over.
 Though it may take a few weeks, most genital herpes scabs heal without any scarring.

 How Far Away Is a Cure for Herpes?

-Unlike bacterial infections that can be quickly cured with antibiotics, a virus like genital herpes has no immediate cure.
+Unlike bacterial infections, which can be quickly cleared with antibiotics, a viral condition like genital herpes has no available cure.

-Our best hope for a cure may not come from a shot, but from genome editing using something called CRISPR technology.
+Our best hope for a genital herpes cure may come not from a shot, but from genome editing using something called CRISPR technology.

-In December 2019, scientists from Harvard Medical School successfully disrupted the herpes simplex virus for the first time and identified weak spots where the virus may be susceptible to gene editing.
-Early results suggest there’s hope for a potential cure, but final results are still years or even decades away.
+In December 2019, scientists at Harvard Medical School successfully disrupted the herpes simplex virus for the first time and identified weak spots where the virus may be susceptible to gene editing.
+Early indications suggest there’s hope, but a viable cure is likely years or even decades away.

 How Many People Have Herpes?

-The percentage of people with herpes varies based on location, age, and demographics, but overall it’s a widespread and very common disease.
-Oral herpes tends to be more prevalent than genital herpes.
+The percentage of people with herpes varies based on location, age, and demographic, but overall, herpes is a widespread and common disease.
+Oral herpes is more prevalent than genital herpes.

-According to the WHO, an estimated two-thirds of the population under 50 are infected with HSV-1 globally.
-That equals more than 3.7 billion people or 67% of the world’s population.
-For Americans, HSV-1 infection impacts nearly 50% of all men and women ages 14 to 49.
+According to the World Health Organization (WHO), an estimated two-thirds of people under the age of 50 are infected with HSV-1.
+That’s more than 3.7 billion people, or 67% of the world’s population.
+HSV-1 also impacts nearly 50% of all American men and women aged 14–49.

-According to the WHO, 417 million people worldwide aged 15–49 have an HSV-2 infection.
+According to the WHO, 417 million people worldwide aged 15–49 are infected with HSV-2.

-Less commonly, HSV1 can cause the symptoms of genital herpes.
-It is believed that about 140 million people worldwide are infected with this form of genital HSV-1, especially in the Americas, Europe, and Western Pacific.
+It is believed that about 140 million people worldwide are infected with genital HSV-1, especially in the Americas, Europe, and the Western Pacific.

-Altogether, this totals more than half a billion people worldwide with genital herpes infection.
-In the United States alone, the ratio of people with genital herpes is one out of every six people aged 14 to 49.
+Altogether, more than half a billion people worldwide have a genital herpes infection.
+In the United States alone, one out of every six people aged 14–49 has genital herpes.

-Genital herpes is mainly spread through sexual contact.
+Genital herpes mainly spreads through sexual contact.
 The risk of spreading genital herpes depends on a number of factors, some of which are within your control:

 - Length of time you have been infected with the herpes virus

-- Whether your partner is a man or a woman
+- Whether your partner is a man or woman

 - How frequently you use condoms during sex